 By Leonid Kravets

-[This post originally appeared on Startups and IP Strategy.]
+[This post originally appeared at Startups and IP Strategy]